D'Angelo Russell: Golden State Warriors (2019–2020)

-On July 7, 2019, Russell, Shabazz Napier, and Treveon Graham were traded to the Golden State Warriors as part of a sign-and-trade package for Kevin Durant.
+On July 7, 2019, Russell, Shabazz Napier, and Treveon Graham were traded to the Golden State Warriors as part of a sign-and-trade package for Kevin Durant, signing a four-year, $117 million contract as a part of the deal.
 On November 8, Russell scored a career-high 52 points on 37 shots in a 125–119 overtime loss to the Minnesota Timberwolves.
 During his lone season on Golden State, Russell averaged a career-high 23.6 points per game.

 Minnesota Timberwolves (2020–2023)

-On February 6, 2020, Russell was traded to the Minnesota Timberwolves along with Jacob Evans and Omari Spellman for Andrew Wiggins, a 2021 protected future first-round draft pick (Jonathan Kuminga), and a future second round draft pick.
+On February 6, 2020, Russell was traded to the Minnesota Timberwolves along with Jacob Evans and Omari Spellman for Andrew Wiggins, a 2021 protected future first-round draft pick (Jonathan Kuminga), and a future second-round draft pick.
 Russell is close friends with Karl-Anthony Towns and fulfilled their dreams of playing together in the NBA.
 He debuted for Minnesota four days later, recording 22 points and five assists in a 137–126 loss to the Toronto Raptors.
 On February 23, he sat out the first game of a back-to-back against the Denver Nuggets to rest his sore knee.
 Since the game was nationally televised on NBA TV, the visiting Timberwolves were deemed to have violated the NBA's policy against resting healthy players and fined $25,000, becoming the first team to be fined since the policy was instituted in 2017.

 On February 24, 2022, Russell led the Timberwolves to a 119–114 victory over the Memphis Grizzlies by scoring a season-high 37 points, along with 9 assists.
 In the Play-In game on April 12, 2022, Russell scored 29 points to lead them to a victory over the Los Angeles Clippers after Karl-Anthony Towns fouled out with 7 minutes left to go.

 On November 13, 2022, Russell scored a season-high 30 points and delivered 12 assists, shooting 11-of-13 from the field, including 4-of-5 from beyond the arc in a 129–124 win over the Cleveland Cavaliers.